-Cherry pepper is a moderately hot chili pepper, known for its round shape, thick flesh, and its vibrant red color.
-It is used in pickling recipes and used as a common ingredient to spice up the dishes.
+Cherry pepper is a moderately hot chili pepper, known for its round shape, thick flesh, and vibrant red color.
+It is used in pickling recipes and as a common ingredient to spice the dishes.

-The fresh cherry peppers are usually available during summer time.
-However preserved or pickled cherry peppers are available throughout the year, very convenient to enjoy them whenever needed.
+Fresh cherry peppers are usually available during summertime.
+However, preserved or pickled cherry peppers are available throughout the year, and it is very convenient to enjoy them whenever needed.

 What is cherry pepper?

-Because of its unique ball shaped structure, this chili pepper is also often termed as ‘Cherry bomb pepper’.
+Because of its unique ball-shaped structure, this chili pepper is often called ‘Cherry bomb pepper’.

-These are widely used to increase the spice level in a variety of dishes like pizza or hot dogs.
-Additionally, these are also a popular bite sized snack.
+These are widely used to increase the spice level in pizza or hot dogs.
+Additionally, these are also popular bite-sized snacks.
 Furthermore, the crunchy, moist texture makes them excellent to enjoy as pickles.

-Same as most verities of pepper, the matured and ripened cherry pepper looks impressive with a deep red color.
-And a gorgeous, contrast looking green colored stem.
+Like most varieties of pepper, the matured and ripened cherry pepper looks impressive with a deep red color.
+And a gorgeous, contrast-looking green-colored stem.

 An intro to cherry pepper

-These inherited the name cherry peppers for their resemblance towards cherry’s color and its shape.
-But the heat profile makes them a complete contrast to the real cherry.
+These inherited the name cherry peppers for their resemblance to cherry’s color and its shape.
+But the heat profile makes them a complete contrast to the natural cherry.

-Cherry peppers belong to the Capsicum annuum family, and have a mild sweet taste.
+Cherry peppers belong to the Capsicum annuum family and taste mildly sweet.

-It’s body is spherical in shape that flattens at the bottom.
+Its body is spherical that flattens at the bottom.
 It has a crispy texture and firm skin.
 Its flesh is moist and thick.
-The seeds are clustered in the middle, that is attached to its rib.
+The seeds are clustered in the middle, attached to their ribs.